poweredbyniks/SQL-interview-questions/README.md

 The following is the process for sending emails from database.

-l	Make sure that the SQL Server Mail account is configured correctly and enable Database Mail.
+lMake sure that the SQL Server Mail account is configured correctly and enable Database Mail.

-l	Write a script to send an e-mail.
+lWrite a script to send an e-mail.
 The following is the script.

-l	USE [YourDB]
+lUSE [YourDB]

-l	EXEC msdb.dbo.sp_send_dbmail
+lEXEC msdb.dbo.sp_send_dbmail

-l	@recipients = 'xyz@intellipaat.com; abc@intellipaat.com;pqr@intellipaat.com’
+l@recipients = 'xyz@intellipaat.com; abc@intellipaat.com;pqr@intellipaat.com’

-l	@body = ' A warm wish for your future endeavor',
+l@body = ' A warm wish for your future endeavor',

-l	@subject = 'This mail was sent using Database Mail' ;
+l@subject = 'This mail was sent using Database Mail' ;

 GO